Physics of Aberration rather than Special Relativity

+where $\beta=v/c$.
+The appearance as the velocity scale shows that the $\gamma$ factor is of an optic nature at the speed of observation.
+This means that the relativistic effect is in nature an optical phenomenon.

-At this point, it is necessary to examine the difference between the present interpretation and the relativistic explanation.
+After this consideration, mention may be made of the difference between the present interpretation and the relativistic explanation.
 In the present interpretation, the velocity of the Earth and the velocity of light relative to it are respectively assumed to be $\gamma v$ and $\gamma c$, while the velocity of light relative to the solar system at rest is $c$.
 If the distance to the solar system is $R$, the distance to the Earth is $\gamma R$.
-Regardless of whether the Earth is in motion, therefore, the time required for light to reach the Earth is $R/c$.
-These assumptions are in contrast with those in the relativistic explanation.
-In the relativistic explanation, the velocity of the Earth and the velocity of light relative to it are respectively $v$ and $c$, whereas the velocity of light relative to the solar system at rest is assumed to be $c/\gamma$ in the Earth's frame [6].
-So, the time required to reach the Earth is here $\gamma R/c$.
-Note that in spite of their difference, both the present interpretation and the relativistic explanation result in the same relations for the angle of aberration.
+Regardless of whether the Earth is at rest or in motion, consequently, the time required for light to reach the Earth is $R/c$.
+In the relativistic explanation, the velocity of the Earth and the velocity of light relative to it are respectively $v$ and $c$, whereas the velocity of light relative to the solar system at rest is assumed to be $c/ \gamma$ in the Earth's frame [6].
+The time required to reach the Earth is here $\gamma R/c$.
+Although explanations are different, the same relations are given for the angle of aberration.
+For the Michelson-Morley experiment, however, they are different.
+In contrast to the relativistic explanation, the null result is expected from the present interpretation.

-The aberration of starlight shows us an essential change in observation due to the finite velocity of observation.
-We are going to examine its effect on the equations of motion.
-From the vector difference between {\bf c}$'$ and {\bf v}$'$ for the velocity of light, a derivative with respect to time gives the covariant equation of accelerations
+Having revealed the hidden nature of the aberration of starlight, we are going to examine its effect on the equations of motion in Newtonian mechanics.
+From the vector difference between {\bf c}$'$ and {\bf v}$'$ for the velocity of light, a derivative with respect to time gives the equation of corresponding accelerations

 The scalar product of the accelerations in this equation with the corresponding velocity vectors is written